 Ray’s “Angels We Have Heard On High,” released on Pinecastle Records artists’ CD, A Very Acoustic Christmas, made it to number two on Bluegrass Today‘s Bluegrass Weekly and number three on Bluegrass Today‘s Gospel Chart.

 Cardwell is back with a new single, “Born to Do.”
-The track debuted at #1 on Bluegrass Today‘s Grassicana chart and is part of Cardwell’s forthcoming third album, Just A Little Rain, from Bonfire Music Group.
-The bluegrass album includes ten new recordings and is set for release on September 25, 2020.
+The track debuted at #1 on Bluegrass Today‘s Grassicana chart and is part of Cardwell’s well-received third album, Just A Little Rain, from Bonfire Music Group.
+The bluegrass album includes ten new recordings and was released on September 25, 2020.
 The entire collection was produced by bluegrass mainstay and Grascals mandolinist Danny Roberts.

 “Tennessee Moon will remain one of 2017’s best of bluegrass.” ~ Mike Smith host and founder of KSMU’s Seldom Heard Music, at 38 years, the longest-running bluegrass radio show in Missouri.